 Ashlee adores cats, enjoys spending time with her friends, and runs a small online business with her mother creating t-shirts supporting the Mental Health Foundation and Rainbow Youth.

-When asked why they volunteer, both Ashlee and Jade said they like to know they're giving back to the community, but also that they're learning new skills and adding valuable experiences to their CVs.
+When asked why they volunteer, both Ash and Jade said they like to know they're giving back to the community, but also that they're learning new skills and adding valuable experiences to their CVs.